maxmarinich/react-alice-carousel/README.md

 * `autoPlayActionDisabled` : Boolean, default `false`
     - If this property is identified as `true` auto play animation will be stopped after clicking user on any gallery button
 * `onSlideChange` : Function
-    - Fired when the slide position are ch  anging / returns event object
+    - Fired when the event object is changing / returns event object
 * `onSlideChanged` : Function
-    - Fired when the slide position was changed / returns event object
+    - Fired when the event object was changed / returns event object

+    _Both functions return next object_
     ```js
         {
-            item: index,   // number of current item position
+            item: index,   // index of the item`s position
-            slide: index   // number of current slide position
+            slide: index   // index of the slide`s position
         }
     ```

-### Examples:
+### Examples

 ```javascript
 import React from 'react';